celestiaorg/docs/developers/node-api.md

 # Node API

-The celestia-node API is made for interacting with `celestia-node`.
+The celestia-node API is made for interacting with celestia-node.
 There are two ways in which a user and developer can interact with the API, the RPC API and the Gateway API.
 View
 [the API's documentation](https://node-rpc-docs.celestia.org/).